Feature #8422: Support running Tails from internal hard drives

 a different issue.
 Feel free to contact our support team for more help.

 #37 Updated by sajolida almost 5 years ago

 Frontdesk people, please make sure to submit patches to add the relevant hardware on the known issues page.
 This is definitely on your plate as stated in https://tails.boum.org/contribute/working_together/roles/front_desk.

 Also, please make sure to have people run that find command before adding hardware.
 It's in the frontdesk repo.
 As you surely know, people do all kind of crazy stuff to get Tails to run and report them in very funny ways sometimes...

-#38 Updated by intrigeri over 4 years ago
+#38 Updated by intrigeri almost 5 years ago